starwaredesign/vivado-project-template/README.md

 # vivado-project-template
-Template for Xilinx Vivado projects.
+Template for AMD/Xilinx Vivado/Petalinux projects.

 Scripts for:
 - re-creation of the project
 - bitstream creation
-- metrics generation

-Scripts are CI friendly with an example for Jenkins (ci folder).
+Scripts are CI friendly with an example for Gitlab.